 This course is offered in the style of a "proseminar" that consists of reading, reflection and discussion with a faculty member on a focused critical issue in education.
 Specific foci will change each term and be aligned with faculty expertise and student interests.
 The course is designed to inform doctoral students on educational issues to impact their teaching and research agenda.

-Restrictions: Can enroll if major is ELLT.
+College/Department: School of Education Repeat Status: Not repeatable for credit Restrictions: Can enroll if major is ELLT.